OpenModelica/OpenModelica/doc/UsersGuide/source/parametersensitivity.rst

 """""""""""""""""""""""""""""""

 -  Select *Sensitivity Optimization > Run Sensitivity Analysis and Optimization* from the menu.
    A window like the one below should appear.
+Windows users should use the default python executable that comes with OpenModelica installation i.e., they don't need to change the proposed python executable path.
+If you want to use some other python installation then make sure that all the python dependencies are installed for that python installation.

 .. figure :: media/omsens-window.png